 There are a good few, as after such a long time producing artwork, the range of work can be very different.
 Mmmm,… I suppose I would have to choose “Lilies” produced in summer, 2018.
-I started with a time-lapse video of lilies blooming, and extracted frames from the video, reworking them in photoshop with a watercolour action, and adding brush effects.
-The final result is a large work (128 x 72 cm) which appears abstract, very much handmade, in watercolours, but presented as a high resolution photograph.
+I started with a time-lapse video of lilies blooming, and extracted frames from the video, reworking them in photoshop with a watercolor action, and adding brush effects.
+The final result is a large work (128 x 72 cm) that appears abstract, very much handmade, in watercolors, but presented as a high-resolution photograph.
 But its beauty is not what it seems.
 After all, what is it?
 A photograph?
-A watercolour?
+A watercolor?
 A video?
 An AR art piece?
 And does it matter?
 It’s good art!

 8. What memorable responses or interactions have you had or witnessed as a result of your work?

 I recently had an exhibition of 42 AR works in Vienna, Austria.
 For me, the best part of the 5-day exhibition was watching the looks of surprise on the faces of people, especially when they walked in off the street, not even knowing it was an AR exhibition and were then swept off their feet by the experience.
 It was wonderful!

 9. What do you plan to work on next?

 I wish I could talk about all the irons I have in the fire, but unfortunately, many of them are top secret, at least for now.
 I do plan to have another AR exhibition in 2019 though!